-In our Executive Summary on the Future of Digital Identities, digital identities are becoming the foundation of our rapidly evolving technology-based and data-driven economy and society, where every organization has to deal with not only their own digital identity, but also with those of their employees and co-workers, their customers and other stakeholders, as well as the digital identities of their devices and applications.
+In our Executive Summary on the Future of Digital Identities, digital identities are becoming the foundation of our rapidly evolving technology-based and data-driven economy and society, where every organisation has to deal with not only their own digital identity, but also with those of their employees and co-workers, their customers and other stakeholders, as well as the digital identities of their devices and applications.

 Read the Executive Summary